ICA Regional Branches: an introduction

 Furthermore, Regional Branches are an important element in enabling ICA to deliver its Mission.
 They may deliver elements of the professional programme developed by the Programme Commission and they can apply to ICA for project funding.
 And, of course, the International Congress every four years provides wonderful opportunities for branches to demonstrate their work, meet up and collaborate with other branches.

-Branches are represented at a global level by one of the ICA vice-presidents.
-The VP branches is currently Setareki Tale, Governement Archivist, National Archives of Fdji, Chair of PARBICA, the Pacific branch of ICA.
+Branches are represented at a global level by the Chair of Branches.
+Rita Tjien-Fooh, Director of the National Archives of Suriname and Chair of CARBICA, is currently Chair of Branches.

 To learn more about the individual branches and see a full list of the branches click here.